- General Information

 What makes a “Competitive” Applicant?

 Predicting which students will get accepted and which will be rejected from dental school is not a simple task, because so many factors are involved.
 However, one can look at average GPAs and DAT scores for accepted students as a good indicator of initial competitive status.
-Average GPAs and DAT scores can be found in the Official Guide to Dental Schools book for each individual school of dentistry.
-Many schools publish this information on their websites.
+Average GPAs and DAT scores for each dental school can be found in the Official Guide to Dental Schools book.
+Many schools also publish this information on their websites.

-It is important to note, however, that admissions committees look beyond just GPAs and DATs.
+It is important to note, however, that admissions committees look beyond just GPAs and DATs to make their final decisions.
 This explains why some students with very high GPAs and DATs don’t get in, and conversely why some students with lower than average grades or test scores do.
 This is where recommendations, clinical dental-related experience, community service, well-roundedness, communication skills, etc, come in.

 Extracurricular activities include activities that the student enjoys: sports, music, drama, etc. Participation in clubs and organizations is positive only if the student actually becomes involved in the group’s activities.
 Leadership roles in organizations also reflect well on character.